blitz-js/blitz/examples/first-demo/README.md

 - My production env is using a managed postgres DB from Digital Ocean

 1. yarn
-2. Deploy via Zeit now
+2. yarn migrate
+3. yarn start

 Currently deployed to https://first-demo.blitzjs.com